Mega Millions VS EuroMillions: Who Will Reign Supreme?

-The largest jackpot ever won from the EuroMillions from a single ticket was for €190 million by Adrian and Gillian Bayford from Suffolk, England back in 2012.
+The largest jackpot ever won from the EuroMillions from a single ticket was €190 million by Adrian and Gillian Bayford from Suffolk, England, back in 2012.

-The largest jackpot ever won from the EuroMillions from a syndicate was won by 12 bus drivers in Corby, Northamptionshire shared the prize of £38,034,639.70.
+The largest jackpot ever won from the EuroMillions from a syndicate was won by 12 bus drivers in Corby, Northamptonshire, sharing the prize of £38,034,639.70.

-The largest jackpot ever won from the Mega Millions that was shared among others was for $656 million in 2012 and it was shared by three ticket holders, one in Illinois, Kansas, and in Maryland.
+The largest jackpot ever won from the Mega Millions shared among others was for $656 million in 2012, and it was shared by three ticket holders, one in Illinois, Kansas, and one in Maryland.

 5. Who Can Play?

-You do not have to be a US citizen to play the Mega Millions online, but a US citizen cannot play the EuroMillions online, because online gambling is illegal in the United States.
-A US citizen can play the EuroMillions if they are visiting in one of the countries.
+You do not have to be a US citizen to play Mega Millions online.
+Still, a US citizen cannot play EuroMillions online because online gambling is illegal in the United States.
+A US citizen can play the EuroMillions if they are visiting one of the countries.

 When it comes down to it, both games have their positives and negatives.
-Clearly, if you live in the US, you are stuck with the Mega Millions (unless you plan on traveling to Europe any time soon.
-But then you still have to contend with taxes when you come back to the states).
-If you live in Europe, you have the ability to play both games and double your chances of winning.
+If you live in the US, you are stuck with the Mega Millions (unless you plan to travel to Europe anytime soon, but then you still have to contend with taxes when you come back to the states).
+If you live in Europe, you can play both games and double your chances of winning.

 You May Like: